StephanUllmann/images-webdev/notes.md

 ### I've Got This JPG...

 You need to re-format and re-size an image?
 Go googling.
 Use programs like [XnConvert](https://www.xnview.com/en/xnconvert/), or write a little Node.js script utilizing [sharp](https://sharp.pixelplumbing.com/).
+I haven't found an optimal solution for self-tailored images so far. ¯\\\_(ツ)\_/¯

 ### The Best Image Optimization